firewalld for Beginners¶

 - How to allow only people from certain IP addresses or places to log into your machine remotely

 - How to manage some

 firewalld-specific features like Zones.

-This is not intended to be a complete or exhaustive firewall guide; And as a result it only covers the basics.
+Please note that this is not intended to be a complete or exhaustive firewall guide; And as a result it only covers the basics.

 A note on using the command line for managing your firewall¶